DAIRLab/dairlib/director/scripts/README.md

         axes.
 The following are the specific formats of the 3 source type
         categories:

-        1) Kinematic:
+        1) Kinematic: Uses robot state information to draw the position of a particular point fixed in a given frame.

         "category":"kinematic"
-        "frame": The particular body part on which the user wants to draw the shape
+        "frame": The name of the given frame.
-        "point": The location within the body part's context
+        "point": The constant position of the point in the given frame.

-        2) LCM:
+        2) LCM: While kinematic data is drawn from the robot state, LCM data comes directly from a specific LCM message.
+                For example, this might be used to visualize the target position of some kinematic value.

         "category":"lcm",
         "abstract_channel" : The channel from where the user wants to listen to